 The two are national heroes - Indonesia's golden couple.

-The married duo won Indonesia's first gold medals for badminton in the 1992 Olympics - a huge moment of pride for Indonesians and one that many still remember.'No support'
+The married duo won Indonesia's first gold medals for badminton in the 1992 Olympics - a huge moment of pride for Indonesians and one that many still remember.

 These days the superstar couple run a badminton club where amongst other children, they also teach their own kids.